 Don’t forget the wind

 It doesn’t matter how many deer you may have on your hunting land.
 If you don’t have a plan to approach your hunting location downwind of the deer, your hunt could be over before it even begins.

 This means you should consider having multiple deer stand locations for varying wind directions.
 So, if the wind isn’t right on a particular day for that location, resist the urge to hunt it until it is.

 Also, be sure you are aware of the prevailing winds on the property you are hunting.
 And, don’t just know the wind direction.
 Know how the topography and lay of the land can cause wind currents to swirl or move erratically.
 Remember, the wind can make or break a hunt.
 So, know how the lay of your hunting land affects it.

-Deer hunting tip #6: Aim for low scores in predictability
+Tip #7: Aim for low scores in predictability

 When it comes down to it, you want to be where the deer are going to be when you are hunting.
 Hopefully, you have done enough scouting of the land and reviewing of trail cam pictures that you can predict deer movement.
 But, while you want predictable deer, you don’t want to be predictable yourself.